 Water the mixture before you start.
 This allows you to check the drainage of your mixture and pot and makes rooting far easier.
 It also limits the need to water after planting, keeping water off the fuzzy foliage.

 Next, grab the leaf and plant it in the soil at a slight angle.
 This makes it easier to balance the leaf and allows the plantlet to emerge straight up from the soil.

 Smaller leaves should be able to remain off the soil without assistance.
 However, if you have a large leaf, it’s best to balance it above the soil using a toothpick.
 If the leaf falls onto moist soil, it will not only rot but will likely uproot the cutting, slashing your chances of successful propagation.

 Step 5: Create a mini greenhouse

 Finally, you need to recreate the ideal environment to facilitate growth.
-If you have a greenhouse or plastic propagator, simply pot the pot in there and keep the soil consistently moist.
+If you have a greenhouse or plastic propagator, simply put the pot in there and keep the soil consistently moist.
 The moisture, humidity, and warmth will create the perfect conditions for root growth and plantlet development.

 If you don’t have any of those things, you can always recreate the same conditions using something we all likely have around our homes – a plastic sandwich bag.
 Simply cover the pot in plastic and secure it at the bottom using a rubber band.
 Lift the bag whenever you need to add more moisture and keep it in a bright spot to promote growth.

 Unfortunately, the propagating process requires a little patience.
-You’ll need to wait at least six weeks, or even closer to two or three months, before your plantlet is big enough to transplant.
-Once it is a few inches tall, simply remove the old leaf and repot to grow a brand new African Violet from scratch.
+You’ll need to wait at least six weeks, or even closer to two or three months before your plantlet is big enough to transplant.
+Once it is a few inches tall, simply remove the old leaf and repot to grow a brand new African violet from scratch.